ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 In the last few years, solar-powered High-Altitude Long-Endurance (HALE) aircraft have shown very significant progress in their development.
-New configurations are able to stay airborne for longer than three weeks at a time.
+New configurations such as Airbus Defence and Space Zephyr are able to stay airborne for longer than three weeks at a time.
 As HALE platforms become more reliable, the payload mass and energy requirements increase.
 The mission of these aircraft imposes very strict efficiency constraints on the design.
 Extreme efficiency is achieved by reducing the total weight of the aircraft while increasing the lifting surfaces aspect ratio in order to minimise the induced drag contribution.
-The wind energy industry is also trending towards longer and more slender blades, specially for the incresingly common off-shore wind farms, in search of more efficient turbines.
+The wind energy industry is also trending towards longer and more slender blades, specially for the increasingly common off-shore wind farms, in search of more efficient turbines.